Free medical equipment near you.

 Agency on Aging centers often loan out equipment to senior citizens as well as the disabled.
 There are hundreds of these non-profits across the country.
 There is normally a wider range of equipment given out.
 There may be everything from ambulatory healthcare aids to diabetic supplies, walkers, lifts, and more.
 Many of these Aging on Aging Centers also provide additional financial assistance, including loans to pay for wheelchair ramp programs.

-If those charities do not operate a free medical loan closet, then try other local non-profit organizations such as Goodwill, Lutheran churches, or the United Way 211 service.
+If those charities do not operate a free medical loan closet, then try other local non-profit organizations such as Goodwill, Lutheran churches, the ACL Directory or the United Way 211 service.
 Referrals are often given out as well.